Socialist Party of North Dakota: The rise of Townley

 A moderate, electorally-oriented faction controlled the Socialist Party of North Dakota throughout its existence.
 This group sought to appeal to the farmers of the state, putting together a program which would win their electoral support.
 Radical socialist ideas such as the collectivization of land were cast aside in favor of more modest economic reforms such as the establishment of state-owned grain elevators and flour mills and state-sponsored agricultural insurance to protect against natural catastrophes.

-In 1913 Henry G. Teigan was elected State Secretary of the Socialist Party of North Dakota.
+In 1913, Henry G. Teigan was elected State Secretary of the Socialist Party of North Dakota.
 Teigan sought to greatly expand the party's size and influence through a concentrated grassroots recruiting effort targeted in the rural western part of the state.
 Teigan hired a paid organizer for this task, Arthur C. Townley, a formerly prosperous flax farmer who had seen his substantial operation located on the Western border of the state near the town of Beach wiped out in 1912 by early winter weather and falling commodity prices.
 Townley set out on his organizing efforts late in 1913 but met with resistance among the farmers he approached, who supported the various economic ideas put forward by the Socialist Party but who refused to support that organization itself.

 The following year Townley greatly expanded his efforts as a professional party organizer, establishing what the called the "Organization Department."
 Townley obtained an inexpensive Ford automobile from friends and took to the road to meet with farmers, charging them high dues of $1 a month to become a member of the "Organization Department" — omitting mention of the Socialist Party in his appeal.
 Townley's efforts proved wildly successful and he was soon able to raise enough money to purchase three more automobiles and to put his own organizers in the field.

 While Townley expanded and prospered as a professional political organizer, the Socialist Party of North Dakota which ostensibly had employed him was less than enthusiastic.
 The state party was part of a national organization which charged dues of just 25 cents per month and was forced to function on a fraction of that amount and they objected to Townley's increasingly rogue political operation.
 The Socialist Party of North Dakota disavowed Townley's efforts and on December 15, 1914 when he and his trio of organizing associated refused to terminate their activities after being ordered to stop, Townley was expelled from the Socialist Party.

-Demise

-Revival

-A Socialist Party of North Dakota has a Facebook presence.